AndrewBaxter123/labMoviesApp/README.md

  e.g.

 + Authentication (using Firebase) but Private Routes not working!
-Sign up and Log in do work, but can't do anything with them.
+Sign up and Log in do work, but can't do anything different than a non signed in person.
 + Movie Details page has a button that takes you to a new page that shows similar movies to the movie you are viewing
 + new Data Model - Actors
 + Filtering for Actors by name